wingck/capstone/README.md

 # client folder

-For client folder, below are the commands that I have use, you may use either yarn or npm method.
+For client folder, below are the commands that I have used, you may use either yarn or npm method.
 (I use yarn)

 # yarn method